 Discover the Foreign-Language “Harry Potter” Collection

 Peter Kenneth has just finished collecting all 74 available languages of Harry Potter and the Sorcerer’s Stone.
-Also known as “the Potter Collector,” Kenneth began his collection in 2005/2006 with his first foreign-language book, the Italian version, Harry Potter e la Pietra Filosofale – from there he became increasingly interested in the variety of languages as well as the art and background story of each language.
-MuggleNet caught up with Kenneth to learn more:
+Also known as “the Potter Collector,” Kenneth began his collection in 2005/2006 with his first foreign-language book, the Italian version, Harry Potter e la Pietra Filosofale.
+From there he became increasingly interested in the variety of languages as well as the art and background story of each language.
+I caught up with Kenneth to learn more.

 That is most interesting.

-- Does the page length vary much?
+Eleanor: Does the page length vary much?
 Are some a lot skinnier and some a lot thicker?
-If so, which is the shortest/which is the longest?
+If so, which is the shortest?
+Which is the longest?

-There are currently 74 different languages represented, however numerous languages have multiple translations.
+Peter: There are currently 74 different languages represented, however, numerous languages have multiple translations.
 For example, the Portuguese translation has both Brazilian and European versions.
 Similarly, the Chinese translation is available in traditional and simplified Chinese.

 There are also five adaptations, meaning that one of the 74 languages has been tweaked for a different region.
 Included in the five adaptations are American English, Spanish in two adaptations, Montenegrin (of Serbian), and Valencian (of Catalan).

 There are two transliterations, which are translations in a different script.
 Serbian and English Braille are the two existing transliterations.